magnos-code/magnos/docs/source/theory/linear-spin-wave-theory.rst

 where it can be shown that this transformation satisfies the commutation relations :math:`[\hat{S}^{+}_{\mathbf{R}b},\hat{S}^{-}_{\mathbf{R'}b'} ]= 2\hbar \hat{S}^z_{\mathbf{R}b}\delta_{\mathbf{R},\mathbf{R'}}\delta_{b,b'}` and :math:`[\hat{S}^{z}_{\mathbf{R}b},\hat{S}^{\pm}_{\mathbf{R'}b'} ]=\pm \hbar \hat{S}^{\pm}_{\mathbf{R}b}\delta_{\mathbf{R},\mathbf{R'}}\delta_{b,b'}`

-These commutation relations imply that the number of quasiparticles excitations that we can have at each site is limited to :math:`2 S_{\mathbf{R}b}The z-component of spin can be written as:
+These commutation relations imply that the number of quasiparticles excitations that we can have at each site is limited to :math:`2 S_{\mathbf{R}b}`.
+The z-component of spin can be written as:

 .. math::
    :label: holstein_primakoff_z